PMArkive/PKX-Box/discord-jwt/README.md

 - REDIRECT_URL - redirect url after the user has successfully logged in
 - JWT_SECRET - secret or key to sign the JWT
 - JWT_EXPIRATION_HOURS - hours until the jwt cookie expires
+- GOOGLE_APPLICATION_CREDENTIALS - a file location with the service account JSON.
+In the future, environment variables with the service account info should be provided instead

 ## Primary tools used